devetek/caddyserver-snippets/README.md

 Caddyserver version 2.7.6

-Find more snippets in [Cloud Devetek](https://cloud.devetek.com/).
+Find more snippets in [dPanel](https://cloud.terpusat.com/).
 Deploy your application, to your own machine with minimum configuration.

 ### Prerequisites